dentonkev/sqli-guide/README.md

 This project was my Something Awesome for the course COMP6841 which I took in 24T3.
 It is a platform designed to teach users about SQL injection through interactive challenges.

-**Note:** Use a chromium based browser to run the project since other browser such as Firefox blocks cross-origin resource sharing (cors)
+**Note:** Use a chromium based browser to run the project since other browser such as Firefox blocks cross-origin resource sharing (cors).

 ## Installation
 Follow these steps to setup the project on a Mac.